anticolon/BedsideClock/README.md

 - Files are automatically rescanned on boot and after every upload or delete
 - If the active alarm sound is deleted, the alarm sound setting is automatically cleared
 - Supports up to 32 MP3 files in the root directory of the SD card
+- Wipe SD Card button with double confirmation to remove all files and reset alarm sound
+- Auto-selects the first available MP3 as alarm sound when no sound is set or the active file is missing

 ---